gmarcais/NoShell/README.md

 ## Using the library

+### Pkg-config

-Add the following to your make file:
+Add the following to your `Makefile`:

 ```make
 CXXFLAGS = $(shell pkg-config --cflags noshell)
 LDFLAGS = $(shell pkg-config --libs noshell)
 ```

+This method works with autotools and cmake installation.

 ### CMake